Mystery Jets: Twenty One (2007–2008)

 At the end of 2007, the band went on a short club show across the UK, and released a free Christmas single, "Flakes".

 Their second album, Twenty One, was released on 24 March 2008.
-Produced by Erol Alkan and mixed by renowned producer Nick Launay, it was preceded by the single "Young Love" featuring Laura Marling, released on 10 March 2008.
+Produced by Erol Alkan and mixed by producer Nick Launay, it was preceded by the single "Young Love" featuring Laura Marling, released on 10 March 2008.
 The second single released from the album was "Two Doors Down".
 It reached 24 in the U.K charts, their highest position so far.
 The album represented a change in the band's sound, shifting from psychedelic and progressive rock towards more of a pop direction.

-On 8 June 2008, the band played at the Scottish RockNess music festival which attracted over 35,000 music lovers - the band's set was broadcast on national UK broadcaster Hitz Radio.
+On 8 June 2008, the band played at the Scottish RockNess music festival, which attracted over 35,000 music lovers.
+The band's set was broadcast on national UK broadcaster Hitz Radio.
 The band also spoke backstage about their rise to fame, reviving the eighties and how they plan to take over the world.

 In 2008, Mystery Jets, along with Jeremy Warmsley and Adem, contributed the song "Grains of Sand" to the Survival International charity album Songs for Survival.

 Serotonin (2009–2010)

 In January 2009, Mystery Jets left their previous contract with 679 Recordings and signed a new deal with Rough Trade Records.
 They also began recording a new album and continued to tour.
 They performed at the Reading and Leeds Festivals at the end of August 2010.

 In April 2010, Mystery Jets announced their third studio album, Serotonin.
 The album was released on 5 July 2010 and was produced by Chris Thomas.
 The working title was Luminescence but the name was changed later on.
 Blaine has said that he wanted this album to be "quintessential Mystery Jets record."
 A promotional single, entitled "Flash A Hungry Smile", was made available on the band's website for free.
-The first single to be released from the album, "Dreaming Of Another World" was added to BBC Radio 1's B Playlist in May 2010 and was also released on 5 July 2010.
+The first single to be released from the album, "Dreaming Of Another World", was added to BBC Radio 1's B Playlist in May 2010 and was also released on 5 July 2010.

-On 5 July, Mystery Jets performed an instore session at Rough Trade East for their album release.
+On 5 July, Mystery Jets performed an in-store session at Rough Trade East for their album release.
 A limited edition 12" was released as well as CD format and digital download.
-In 2010, the band featured on The Count & Sinden track, "After Dark".
+In 2010, the band featured on The Count & Sinden track "After Dark".